Notocolossus: Description

 In 2016, several distinguishing traits of Notocolossus were determined.
 Nine of these were autapomorphies, unique derived qualities.
 At the anterior back vertebra, the depression between the front edge of the side process and the lower edge of the side process is divided by two accessory ridges, one of which runs vertically while the other crosses the first horizontally.
 On the front side of the neural spines of the front tail vertebrae, run vertical ridges fusing at their lower ends, above the level of the front joint processes, creating a V-shaped structure.
 The upper inner corner of the humerus is strongly expanded, extending far beyond the inner side of the shaft.
 The humerus has in general a strongly expanded upper edge, 2.9 wider than the shaft diameter.
 On the humerus shaft, below the scar for the musculus coracobrachialis, runs a diagonal ridge, from the upper and outer side to the inner and lower side.
 The first metatarsal has an upper width exceeding its length.
 The third metatarsal is relatively short with 1.2 times the length of the first metatarsal.
 The upper toe phalanges are 50% wider at their tops than their respective metatarsals are long.
 The toe claws are reduced, rough and truncated.

 The foot or pes of Notocolossus, a skeleton part that is not often preserved in sauropods, shows a unique build.
 It contains a compact, homogeneous metatarsus, thought to be adapted for bearing extraordinary weight.
 It also presents truncated unguals, characteristics otherwise unknown in the Sauropoda.
 This parallels the vertical position of the metacarpals and the finger reduction in the hand of other titanosaurs.

 Phylogeny

+The paleontologist Bernardo González Riga with the humerus.

 Notocolossus belongs to the clade Titanosauria, a very diverse group of sauropods.
 In 2016, a cladistic analysis recovered Notocolossus as a basal member of Lithostrotia and a sister species of Dreadnoughtus.
 A 2017 study by Carballido and colleagues recovered it as the sister taxon of Lognkosauria and found it to be outside of Lithostrotia.
 In 2018, González Riga and colleagues found it to belong to Lognkosauria, in a polytomy with Patagotitan and Puertasaurus.
 This analysis also found Longkosauria to belong to Lithostrotia.

 The following cladogram shows the position of Notocolossus in Lognkosauria according to Gonzalez Riga and colleagues, 2018.